 There are a couple of reasons for this:

-- It allows Google to better balance the need for every keyword to hit the target (some campaigns can be at 400% and another at 600% averaging to your 500% target)
+- It allows Google to better balance your ROAS levels across campaigns (some campaigns can be at 400% and others at 600%, averaging out to your 500% target).

-- It’s easier for you to control instead of having a 100+ different targets in large accounts
+- It’s easier for you to control than having 100+ different targets in large accounts.

 I like creating 2–3 portfolios with different ROAS targets.